OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 title: Kubernetes Targets
 description: Kubernetes Targets
 position: 20
-version: "[2018.8,)"
+version: 2018.8
 ---

-This featured was introduced as a prerelease in `Octopus 2018.8`.
+This featured was introduced as a prerelease in Octopus `2018.8`.

 Kubernetes targets are used by the Kubernetes steps to define the context in which deployments and scripts are run.